Shorting on Perps Below Sell Walls

 Target walls with total scores of 15+ for highest probability setups

-Option 1: Anticipatory Shorting
+Option 1: Anticipatory short

-This approach enters short positions before price fully reaches the wall:
+Enter before price reaches the wall:

 - Identify Major Sell Wall: Use CLOBr to locate a high-quality wall above current price